CivicSpleen/ambry/doc/source/tutorial/create_bundle.rst

     If your bundle database state gets corrupt or diverged from what is defined in the build files, you can clean out the bundle with :command:`bambry clean`, then load the files back in with :command:`bambry sync -i`, or do both in one command with :command:`bambry clean -y`

 After creating the source schema, you can create the destination schema, which is the description of the table that will be included in the output partitions.
-TO create a destination schema, run :command:`bambry schema -d` and then sync out the :file:`schema.csv` with the :command:`bambry sync -o` command.
+To create a destination schema, run :command:`bambry schema -d` and then sync out the :file:`schema.csv` with the :command:`bambry sync -o` command.
 You can verify that the schema was created with :command:`bambry dump -t` to view the table, and :command:`bambry dump -C` to view the columns.

 .. code-block:: bash